akashdeep-portfolio/WalmartSales_DataAnalysis_SQL-PowerBI/README.md

 ## Dataset Overview
+The dataset was obtained from the [Kaggle Walmart Sales Forecasting Competition](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting).
 The dataset contains 1,000 records and 17 columns, detailing transactions from Walmart branches located in Mandalay, Yangon, and Naypyitaw.
 Below is a summary of the dataset structure:

 | Column            | Description                                   | Data Type        |
 |-------------------|-----------------------------------------------|------------------|